 6. Elgiz Museum of Contemporary Art

 Formerly known as Proje4L, this museum was founded more than a decade ago to promote contemporary art in the city.
-It houses a few classics by Gilbert & George, Cindy Sherman and Barbara Kruger, as well as regularly hosts young up-and-coming artists and local curators.
+Though this museum showcases a few classics by Gilbert & George, Cindy Sherman, and Barbara Kruger, it also regularly hosts young up-and-coming artists and local curators.
 Situated in one of the city’s high-rises, it even has an open-air terrace for experimental, mixed-medium art pieces.

-Live like the locals do and take in the gorgeous sights, unique sounds, scrumptious tastes and mesmerising smells of the markets absolutely free.
+Live like the locals do.
+Take in the gorgeous sights, unique sounds, scrumptious tastes, and mesmerising smells of the markets – absolutely free.
 And if you want to take a piece of Turkey back home, there are plenty of affordable deals and products at these venues.
 Look up our shopping guide here.

 7. Grand Bazaar

-One of the largest, oldest and most popular markets in the city, shopping at the Grand Bazaar seems like you’ve entered 19th century Turkey with all its colours and fragrances.
-From affordable pashmina fabrics to striking lamps, antiques and more, this market has more than 40,000 shops and 66 streets.
+One of the largest, oldest, and most popular markets in the city, visiting the Grand Bazaar seems like you’ve entered 19th century Turkey – with all the colours and fragrances.
+From affordable pashmina fabrics to striking lamps, antiques, and more, this market has more than 40,000 shops and 66 streets.
 One can easily spend a few hours here exploring the Bazaar, hopping from one shop to another.
-Be careful of your belongings and check out the map before you enter, though, as it can be overwhelming to find your way out.
+Be careful of your belongings and check out the map before you enter, as it can be overwhelming to find your way out.

 8. Bomonti Flea Market

-While most tourist attractions are shut on a Sunday, the Bomonti flea market, a favourite among the locals, and remains open this day.
-You’ll find almost everything, from vintage cameras to timepieces, vinyl and more, here.
+While most tourist attractions in Istanbul are shut on a Sunday, the Bomonti flea market, a favourite among the locals, and remains open this day.
+You’ll find almost everything, from vintage cameras to timepieces, vinyl and more here.
 You can even sample some delicious local sweets for free at the shops before picking some for home.

-Besides these, you can also visit Misir Carsi and Kapali Carsi to get a glimpse at some rare finds of the city.
-Don’t forget to bargain at all of these places.
+Besides these, you can also visit Misir Carsi and Kapali Carsi to get a glimpse of some rare finds of the city.
+Don’t forget to bargain at all these places.

 9. Yildiz Park

 In the heart of Istanbul lies the beautiful Yildiz Park, a green retreat that’s ideal for couples and families.
-From tiny cafes to large play area and majestic trees, the park is huge and offers a much-needed break from the frenetic pace of the city.
-We suggest you arrive early during the day to get a good spot, as it is a local favourite.
+From tiny cafes to a large play area and majestic trees, the park is huge and offers a much-needed break from the frenetic pace of the city.
+We suggest you arrive early during the day, when it’s cooler.

 10. Fener & Balat Neighbourhoods